rdkcentral/Thunder/docs/plugin/execution-modes.md

 !!! danger
 	Distributed mode is considered experimental

 Distributed mode takes the out-of-process mode one step further by allowing plugins to run on an entirely different device than the main WPEFramework process.
-This device could even be running a different CPU and with a architecture.
+This device could even be running a different CPU with a different architecture.
 A COM-RPC channel is established over a TCP socket between the two devices to allow communication.

 An example use case for this could be a dual-SoC platform or for communicating with peripheral devices such as cameras.